ntirabassi/1025/Lab1/readme.md

 The five components of an information system are hardware, software, data, people and process.
 The first three are more technical, while the latter two lean towards networking and communication.
 Hardware is actual physical technology, such as computers, keyboards, disk drives and flash drives, whereas software is the set of instructions that tells the hardware what to do.
 Operating systems such as Windows, Android, or Apple are all examples of software.
 Data is also non-physical: a collection of facts that are collected together for reference or statistics, such as names, addresses, prices, and costs.
 People also make up an important part of an information system.
 User support staff, systems analysts, programmers, CEOs of tech companies, and many others contribute towards its success.
 Lastly, process is the series of the steps taken to achieve a desired outcome, such as re-engineering and resource planning in business procedures.
 ## GitHub
 ### Client - Server Architecture

 Client-Server Architecture is a form of networking that allows users to connect to the Local Area Network by connecting their device to a central computer called a "server."
+Email, instant messaging, and social media are all examples of this: multiple users accessing the same data at the same time.
+GitHub fits the client-server model because it allows users to come together on the same website for a common goal.
+Multiple people can make separate changes to web pages at the same time.
+By allowing the user to host a central respository in a remote server where others can easily access it, Github is an important hosting platform for collaboration in technology.

 ### Cloud Computing

 ## Conclusion